AmbroiseCollon/DA-iOS-Path/4. MVC/Content/part4.md

 Concrètement le contrôleur, c'est le fichier `ViewController.swift` qui a été créé automatiquement par Xcode au début du projet.

+> Technically, I beleve, acording to pure MVC, the iOS view controller is not "the" controller but it controllers a single view. however, most of the time one of the lowest view controllers acts as the (MVC) controller as well as controlling its view components.
+Note that in most cases abstracting out a pure MVC controller class over complicates the code for no reason. so best to stick to iOS view controller as presented here.
+> **note** Whilst you would most likely loose most beginers with this information it could help an MVC purist trying his hand at iOS.

 Dans ce fichier, nous avons une classe `ViewController` qui hérite de `UIViewController`.
 Cette classe contient déjà deux méthodes :

 ```swift